-The blade and the guard: This is the part that cuts the wood.
+This is the part that cuts the wood.
 Duh.
-The guard will slowly move away from the blade as you lower it down, and will cover it back up as you release.
+The blade guard will slowly move away from the blade as you lower it down, and will cover it back up as you release.
 Don’t get your fingers anywhere near this section…unless you want to lose one.

-The fence: This sticks up from where you set the wood – it’s what you want to push the wood up against to make sure that your cuts are straight and even.
+The fence sticks up from where you set the wood – it’s what you want to push the wood up against to make sure that your cuts are straight and even.
 If you don’t remember to push the wood against the fence, you could end up with a weird, angled cut, or the wood could go flying because it’s not being supported on both sides.
-You should always use one hand to gently hold the wood against the fence, and the other to operate the saw.
+You should always use one hand to firmly hold the wood against the fence, and the other to operate the saw.
 Alternatively, you can use a clamp to hold the wood or workpiece in place.

-Handle and switch: This is how you operate the saw.
-When you press the button up on the handle, the blade starts spinning, and when you let go, it stops.
+This is how you operate the saw.
+When you press the trigger button up on the handle, the blade starts spinning.
+And, when you let go, it stops.
 Pretty basic!